mahdi-y/Spotify2YoutubeMusic/readme.md

 ## Features

 - Batch import your Spotify playlists
+- Import all playlists at once
 - Import Liked Songs from Spotify
 - Import Followed Artists from Spotify
+- Progress bar

 ## Requirements